Translate

 Friday, February 28, 2025

-Whispers Through the Veil by Olivia Salter / Drabble / Supernatural
+Whispers Through the Veil by Olivia Salter / Flash Fiction / Supernatural

 In a haunting dream, a woman is visited by her deceased ex-boyfriend, Kenny, who returns to confess his undying love and offer her a chance at closure.
 As their emotional reunion unfolds, she must face the heart-wrenching truth that some love, no matter how deep, must be let go.